SUSE Linux Enterprise: History

-On October 28, 2014, SUSE (now an independent business unit) released SLED 12 built on openSUSE 13.1.
+On 28 October 2014, SUSE (now an independent business unit) released SLED 12 built on openSUSE 13.1.
 SLED 12 introduced several new technological upgrades, including systemd, GNOME 3, GRUB 2, plymouth, and the in-house built wicked wireless network manager.
 SLED 12 also included further stability and integration with BtrFS.
 With the transition to GNOME 3, the GNOME Classic Shell, the vanilla GNOME Shell, and a SLE Classic Shell with a design that more closely mimics the slab layout were included.
 KDE, the default desktop environment in openSUSE, and support for 32-bit x86 processors were dropped from the enterprise distribution.

-SLE 12 Service Pack 1 was the first to be the basis for openSUSE's more conservative Leap series, with openSUSE Leap 42.1 sharing its codebase with SLE 12 SP 1.
-Leap 42.2 and 42.3 were built from the same codebase as SLE 12 SP 2 and SLE SP 3 respectively.
+SLE 12 Service Pack 1 was the first to be the basis for openSUSE's more conservative Leap series, with openSUSE Leap 42.1 sharing its codebase with SLE 12 SP1.
+Leap 42.2 and 42.3 were built from the same codebase as SLE 12 SP2 and SLE SP3 respectively.
 SLED 12's underlying base, SUSE Linux Enterprise Server 12, was the first version of SLE to be offered on the Microsoft Store to be run on the Windows Subsystem for Linux.